NEED SAME DAY CARE?

-Until January 31st, the Same Day Care Clinic is open for people who need to access essential, time-sensitive health services such as:
+Until March 31st, the Same Day Care Clinic is open for at Klinic Community Health – 167 Sherbrook St. for people who need to access essential, time-sensitive health services such as:

 - Primary Care

 - STI Testing & Treatment

 We ask that you call Klinic first at 204-784-4090 to make an appointment, as drop-in space is extremely limited.

 Women’s Health Clinic & COVID-19